rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ## Contents
 - [Abstract](#abstract)
-Hierarchical clustering constructs a cluster hierarchy in the form of a tree like structure or, a tree of clusters,which is known as a dendrogram .
-Each cluster node contains child clusters; kin clusters partition the points secured by their normal parent.
-Such an approach permits investigating data on various levels of granularity.
-Hierarchical clustering strategies are classified into agglomerative (botto-up) and divisive [Jain& Dubes 1988;Kaufman& Rousseeuw 1990].
-If we describe agglomerative clustering that starts with with one-point clusters and recursively blends at least two most fitting clusters .
-If we talk about divisive clustering which  starts with one cluster of all information focuses and recursively split the most fitting cluster.
 - [Introduction](#introduction)
 - [Evolution of the approach with related work](#evolution)
 - [Algorithm with mathematical notations and diagrams](#algorithm)